Annapurna9964/JavaBites-Online-Food-Delivery-Web-App/README.md

 # 🍽️ JavaBites - Food Delivery Web Application

 JavaBites is a full-stack food delivery web application developed using **HTML, CSS, JavaScript, JSP, Servlets, JDBC, and MySQL**.
-It allows users to browse restaurants, view menus, manage their cart, place orders, and receive an order confirmation.
+It allows users to register/login, browse restaurants, view menus, manage their cart, place orders, and receive an order confirmation.
 The project follows the **MVC architecture**, ensuring clean structure and maintainability.

 ---

 ## 🚀 Features

+- 🔐 **Login Page:** Allows users to log in securely using email and password.
+- 📝 **Register Page:** New users can sign up by creating an account.
 - 🏠 **Home Page:** Displays a list of available restaurants.
 - 📄 **Menu Page:** Shows restaurant menu items with prices and images.
 - 🛒 **Cart Page:** Displays selected items, total cost, and buttons to *Add More Items* or *Proceed to Checkout*.